simran-momi/codef-template/README.md

 ## 🧞 Commands

-All commands are run from the root of the project, from a terminal:
+All commands are run ok from the root of the project, from a terminal:

 | Command           | Action                                       |
 |:----------------  |:-------------------------------------------- |